If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Product Reviews

-This mop comes with four dry heavy-duty cloths, three wet heavy-duty pads, 10 dry sweeping cloths and two wet mopping pads.
+This starter kit includes the sweeper floor mop, four dry heavy-duty cloths, three wet heavy-duty pads, 10 dry sweeping cloths, and two wet mopping pads.

 Pros